marinade-finance/validator-bonds/packages/validator-bonds-cli/README.md

   --validator-identity ./validator-identity.json
 > Bond account BondAddress9iRYo3ZEK6dpmm9jYWX3Kb63Ed7RAFfUc of config vBoNdEvzMrSai7is21XgVYik65mqtaKXuSdMBJ1xkW4 successfully created

-# optional: grind stake account keypair, used to remind that the key is for a bond
+# create a random keypair for a stake account to be created and funded to bond
-solana-keygen grind --starts-with bnd:1
+# the Validator Bonds program does not preserve stake account public keys as it merges and splits them
-> Wrote keypair to bndozK6C9zuCqjrdaWoJpX9AQeU1jm8BNdmKC85LotQ.json
+solana-keygen new -o /tmp/stake-account-keypair.json

 # Creating a stake account.
 The SOLs will be funded to the Bond
 solana create-stake-account <stake-account-keypair> <Amount of SOL 1 for every 10,000 staked>